Graduation Requirements & Commencement Eligibility

-- Check in with Arts & Sciences when you arrive to pick up the card that is read on stage.
+- Check in with Arts and Sciences when you arrive to pick up the card that is read on stage.

-- Diplomas are ordered after graduation.
+- Diplomas are ordered after graduation (mid June).
 They will be mailed (in about 4-8 weeks) directly to the address you submitted to us on your senior check form.
 Please notify us if the address changes for any reason.